Manuel Ponce: Guitar music

 It was Ponce who anonymously created the striking arrangement for guitar of J. S. Bach's Prelude from the first cello suite as performed and recorded by Segovia.

 Ponce also composed a "Sonata for Guitar and Harpsichord."
 Segovia ascribed the Sonata's prelude to the lutenist and Bach contemporary S. L. Weiss.
 Segovia recorded this piece both as a solo and as a duet, performed with harpsichordist Rafael Puyana.

+Ponce is also, rather famously, the composer of "Suite Antigua in D by Alessandro Scarlatti" recorded by Segovia, for whom it was (knowingly) written, and also in part by John Williams and Manuel Lopez Ramoz amongst others.
+This deception finally came to light when it was observed that one of the movements went rather higher than was possible on the lute for which it was supposedly composed.
+The suite is, nevertheless, ravishingly beautiful.
+Alessandro Scarlatti was apparently chosen as the author because he had a creditable name but was (then) virtually unknown.
+A better bet than Sylvius Leopold Weiss, the purported composer of an earlier Ponce/Segovia pastiche, who alas turned out to be not, as supposed, unknown, but a friend of J S Bach and the pre-eminent composer of baroque lute works.